lasso-js/lasso-babel-transform/README.md

 # lasso-babel-transform

 Lasso.js transform that uses Babel to transpile ES6 code to ES5.
-This transform will only transpile code if there is a `.babelrc` found while traversing up to the root directory of the package that contains the JavaScript module file.

 ## Prerequisites